Analysis of fully discrete, quasi non-conforming approximations of evolution equations and applications: Fully discrete, quasi non-conforming approximation

 \section{Fully discrete, quasi non-conforming approximation}

-In this section we formulate the exact framework of a quasi non-conforming Rothe-Galerkin approximation, prove its well-posedness, i.e., the existence of iterates, its stability, i.e., the boundedness of the corresponding double sequence of piece-wise constant interpolants, and its weak convergence, i.e., the weak convergence of a diagonal subsequence towards a weak solution of \eqref{eq:1.1}.
+In this section we formulate the exact framework of a quasi non-conforming Rothe--Galerkin approximation, prove its well-posedness, i.e., the existence of iterates, and its stability, i.e., the boundedness of the corresponding double sequence of piece-wise constant interpolants.
+Moreover, we prove the main result of this paper, Theorem \ref{5.17}, which shows the weak convergence of a diagonal subsequence towards a weak solution of problem \eqref{eq:1.1}.

 \begin{asum} Let $I\!:=\!\left(0,T\right)$, $T\!<\!\infty$ and $1\!<\!p\!\leq \!q\!<\!\infty$.
-We make the following assumptions: \begin{description}[{(iii)}] \item[(i)] \textbf{Spaces:} $(V,H,j)$ and $(X,Y,j)$ are as in Definition \ref{3.1} and $(V_n)_{n\in\mathbb{N}}$ is a quasi non-conforming approximation of $V$ in $X$. \item[(ii)] \textbf{Initial data:} ${x}_0\!\in\!H$ and there is a sequence $x_n^0\!\in\!
-V_n$, $n\in\mathbb{N}$, such that ${x_n^0\to {x}_0}$~in~$Y$~${(n\!\to\! \infty)}$ and $\sup_{n\in \mathbb{N}}{\|jx_n^0\|_Y}\leq \|{x}_0\|_H$.\footnote{For a quasi non-conforming approximation Proposition \ref{3.2} guarantees the existence of such a sequence.} \item[(iii)] \textbf{Right-hand side}: $\boldsymbol{f}\in L^{p'}(I,X^*)$. \item[(iv)] \textbf{Operators}: $A(t):X\to X^*$, $t\in I$, is a family of operators satisfying (\hyperlink{A.1}{A.1})--(\hyperlink{A.4}{A.4}) and $\mathbfcal{A}:L^p(I,X)\cap_{\boldsymbol{j}}L^\infty(I,Y)\to (L^p(I,X)\cap_{\boldsymbol{j}}L^q(I,Y))^*$ the corresponding induced operator. \end{description} \end{asum}
+We make the following assumptions: \begin{description}[{(iii)}] \item[(i)] \textbf{Spaces:} $(V,H,j)$ and $(X,Y,j)$ are as in Definition \ref{3.1} and $(V_n)_{n\in\mathbb{N}}$ is a quasi non-conforming approximation of $V$ in $X$. \item[(ii)] \textbf{Initial data:} ${u}_0\!\in\!H$ and there is a sequence $u_n^0\!\in\!
+V_n$, $n\in\mathbb{N}$, such that ${u_n^0\to {u}_0}$~in~$Y$~${(n\!\to\! \infty)}$ and $\sup_{n\in \mathbb{N}}{\|ju_n^0\|_Y}\leq \|{u}_0\|_H$.\footnote{For a quasi non-conforming approximation Proposition \ref{3.2} guarantees the existence of such a sequence.} \item[(iii)] \textbf{Right-hand side}: $\boldsymbol{f}\in L^{p'}(I,X^*)$. \item[(iv)] \textbf{Operators}: $A(t):X\to X^*$, $t\in I$, is a family of operators satisfying (\hyperlink{A.1}{A.1})--(\hyperlink{A.4}{A.4}) and $\mathbfcal{A}:L^p(I,X)\cap_{\boldsymbol{j}}L^\infty(I,Y)\to (L^p(I,X)\cap_{\boldsymbol{j}}L^q(I,Y))^*$ the corresponding induced operator. \end{description} \end{asum}

 Furthermore, we set $H_n:=j(V_n)\subseteq Y$ equipped with $(\cdot,\cdot)_Y$, denote by $j_n:V_n\to H_n$ the restriction of $j$ to $V_n$ and by $R_n:H_n\to H_n^*$ the corresponding Riesz isomorphism with respect to $(\cdot,\cdot)_Y$.
 As $j_n$ is an isomorphism, the triple $(V_n,H_n,j_n)$ is an evolution triple with canonical embedding $e_n:=j_n^*R_nj_n:V_n\to V_n^*$, which satisfies